Digicreon/Arkiv/README.md

 ### Why is it not possible to archive on Amazon Glacier without archiving on Amazon S3?
 When a file is sent to Amazon Glacier, you get an *archiveId* (file's unique identifier).
 Arkiv take this information and write it down in a file; then this file is copied to Amazon S3.
 If the *archiveId* is lost, you will not be able to get the file back from Amazon Glacier.
 An archived file that you can't restore is useless.
-Even if it's possible to get the list of archived files from Amazon Glacier, it's a slow process; it's more flexiblee to store *archive identifiers* in Amazon S3 (and the cost to store them is insignificant).
+Even if it's possible to get the list of archived files from Amazon Glacier, it's a slow process; it's more flexible to store *archive identifiers* in Amazon S3 (and the cost to store them is insignificant).

 ### I open the Arkiv log file with less, and it's full of strange characters
 Unlike `more` and `tail`, `less` doesn't interpret ANSI commands (bold, color, etc.) by default.